Computer Science and Knowledge Discovery

 Educational programs of «LETI» are constantly modernized, following the principle «Training through research».
 Graduates of our university receive new, profound knowledge and practical skills of work.

-Program Director: Prof. M. Kupriyanov, Dean of the Faculty of Computer Science and Technology
+Program Director: PhD, Associate professor Dmitry M. Klionskiy, Deputy Dean of the Faculty of Computer Science and Technology for International affairs.

 1. «BIOMETRIC TECHNOLOGIES»